 VR & AR Entertainment

-In the upcoming decade, the hotel sector will always need to find many fresh ways to keep their guest entertained.
+In the upcoming decade, the hotel sector will always need to find many fresh ways to keep their guests entertained.
 Any type of gamification can be appreciated if used in the right area of the hotel experience.
 Here, AR & VR emerge once again as both future and current trends in the hospitality industry.
 Guest will definitely enjoy exploring the hotel grounds with Pokemon Go-like experiences, while their kids can play an AR quest that matches the theme of the hotel, discoverings game treasure items as they explore the hotel as well.

 The possibilities with AR and VR are many; they depend on creativity and, expectedly, the size of investment.
 For example, Marriott Hotels surprised their customers with VR postcards, immersing them into headset-driven 3-D travels stories.